REPORTS

 DONATEРусский

-The European Union finally agreed on a partial embargo on oil and oil products from Russia.
-Europe is going to renounce 75% of imports immediately and raise the figure to 90% by the beginning of 2023.
-This oil embargo is not the first one in modern history, but the results of its application remain, to put it mildly, ambiguous.
-No-one was able to change a political regime or foreign policy this way, but a decline in the living standards of ordinary citizens in the countries hit by the sanctions is almost inevitable.
+The European Union has finally agreed on a partial embargo on oil and oil products from Russia — the EU plans to renounce 75% of imports immediately, eventually raising the figure to 90% by the beginning of 2023.
+This oil embargo is not the first one in modern history, but the results of its application remain ambiguous — to put it mildly.
+While sanctions have yet to successfully alter a political regime or foreign policy, they almost invariably lead to a decline in the living standards of ordinary citizens in the targeted countries.

 Content